dev-jLagunas/my-portfolio/README.md

 ## Acknowledgements

 - Thanks to [Vue](https://vuejs.org/)
-- Thanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing great projects to learn frontend development.
+- Thanks to [ZachHayes](https://zchry.org/) for the inspiration I got from his site.
 - Thanks to all the contributors who have helped with this project.
+- Thanks to anyone who takes the come to checkout my work.
 - Thanks to my wife for giving me the opportunity to spend so much time in front of a computer.